 Those who have been given a higher call will have to suffer greatly to fulfill the task the Lord has given.
 They will have to suffer and give up everything.
-They may have to endure soul-crushing pressures, constant abuse, and extremely demanding circumstances.
+They may have to endure soul-crushing pressures, constant abuse, and extremely dangerous and demanding circumstances.

 Take the Apostle Paul, for example, he was destined to suffer and endure more than most.
-Many will not understand or comprehend to the degree of the sacrifice and suffering God is demanding of you.
+Many will not understand or comprehend the degree of the sacrifice and suffering God is demanding of you.

 But the Lord said to him, “Go, for he is a chosen instrument of mine to carry my name before the Gentiles and kings and the children of Israel.
 For I will show him how much he must suffer for the sake of my name.”
 Acts 9:15-16

 He is the light that will shine for you and point out the path you need to go.
 He is your guide and direction.
-He is your strength that will enable you to climb to great heights, that you may make it to the top of the mountain.
+He is your strength that will enable you to climb to great heights, so that you may make it to the top of the mountain He chooses.
 You must depend on Him to climb and fulfill your mission.
 No one else can show you the way, no one else can keep you on the right path, and get you safely to the end of the race.

 So seek His guidance and ask Him where and what you should do.
 He will tell you and show you in His time.
 Believe and obey, even if it frightens you.
 He knows what is ahead and He knows what is best at any given moment.